-Seneca Lake Professional Review and Guide
+Seneca Lake Professional Guide

 "While locals disagree on which is the biggest Finger Lake, Seneca holds the most water, over four trillion gallons.
 Covering 43,343 acres and up to 3 miles wide and 35 miles long, this lake’s average depth is just under 300 feet, and its maximum depth is 618 feet—deep enough for the military to keep a couple of deepwater research barges out in the middle year-round.